 - Technical hurdles facing autonomous vehicle programs

-- The state of AV simulation and software
+- The state of AV simulation, prediction and other software

 - Advances and obstacles in semi-autonomous driving

 - Future hardware products that will affect AV software

 - Key debates around real-world testing methods and software architecture (robotics vs DNNs)

 - What kind of startups can get traction in today’s environment